Ignemia/Frai/REFACTORING_PLAN.md

-# Personal Chatter - Folder Structure Refactoring Plan
+# Frai - Folder Structure Refactoring Plan

 ## Current Issues
 1. Services are mixed in a flat structure